 We've been using these kinds of tools for 20 years.
 So if you're considering making the switch from ILT to online training, don't be in the mindset of trying "the new thing."
 Online training is here to stay (and Bersin says we've actually moved far beyond it to newer, better models of learning—but we'll get to that a bit later).

 Whether online training is actually better than face-to-face training, however, is still a contentious issue.
 There are lots of factors at play, and getting a straight answer from the research isn't easy.
 But there are some important lessons to be learned.
-Let's start with the basics:
+Let's start with the basics.

 Does Online Training Result in More Learning?

 This is one of the main questions people ask in this debate.
 As we'll see shortly, there are other questions that might be more important.
 But there's a reason why L&D professionals ask about learning right away: because it's their job.
-If they can show that training programs result in learning, they have a success to show their bosses.
+If they can show that training programs result in learning, they have success to show their bosses.

 So let's take a look at the research:

-- Johnson, Aragon, & Shaik (2000): Online learning is as effective as face-to-face learning for graduate students.
+• Johnson, Aragon, & Shaik (2000): Online learning is as effective as face-to-face learning for graduate students.

-- Coppola & Myre (2002): Online training is as effective as face-to-face training for learning corporate software.
+• Coppola & Myre (2002): Online training is as effective as face-to-face training for learning corporate software.

-- Neuhauser (2010): Online learning is as effective as face-to-face learning.
+• Neuhauser (2010): Online learning is as effective as face-to-face learning.

-- Dimeff et al. (2015): Online training resulted in superior knowledge acquisition when compared to instructor-led training for clinicians.
+• Dimeff et al. (2015): Online training resulted in superior knowledge acquisition when compared to instructor-led training for clinicians.

-- Brady et al. (2018): Online training is as effective as face-to-face training for learning a specific medical interpretation procedure.
+• Brady et al. (2018): Online training is as effective as face-to-face training for learning a specific medical interpretation procedure.

 Are you seeing a pattern?
 Online training is just as good as—if not better than—instructor-led, face-to-face training across industries and disciplines.
 Few studies show that online training results in more learning outright.
 Most of them says that online learning is "as effective" as ILT.